ChauwanChen/Test-A-A-B/README.md

-# teste A/A/B - Startup de produtos alimenticios
+# teste A/A/B - Startup de produtos alimentícios

 Verificar a diferença estatística dos grupos sobre a alteração de toda a fonte do aplicativo.